 Is 598 a good credit score?

-FICO scores range from 300 to 850.
+The FICO score range, which ranges from 300 to 850, is widely used by lenders and financial institutions as a measure of creditworthiness.
 As you can see below, a 598 credit score is considered Fair.

 |Credit Score||Credit Rating||% of population|

 |300 – 579||Poor||16%|